ninjaxelite/blockchain-developer-bootcamp-final-project/README.md

 ### Setup
 - #### Frontend
- - - Navigate to frontend-ng folder in '*blockchain-developer-bootcamp-final-project*:'
+  - Navigate to frontend-ng folder in '*blockchain-developer-bootcamp-final-project*:'
  `cd frontend-ng`

- -- Install all Angular project dependencies:
+  - Install all Angular project dependencies:
 `npm install --save`

- -- And spin up frontend:
+  - And spin up frontend:
 `ng serve --open`

 - #### Ganache
   - Go to the main folder '*blockchain-developer-bootcamp-final-project*:'
 `cd blockchain-developer-bootcamp-final-project`

   - Run Ganache on port 7545:
 `ganache-cli -p 7545`

   - Build the contract and move the *json* file to frontend-ng:
 `npm run build`
 --  If that somehow does not work, you have to build and move json file on your own:
 --- `truffle build` and
 --- `copy build\\contracts\\DecentralizedPools.json frontend-ng\\src\\contract` yeah I had to develop on windows :/
   - Deploy contract locally:
 `npm run deploy`

    **Thats it.**

- - For Unit tests:
+  - For contract Unit tests:
 `npm run test`
 Note: You need to have a freshly spun up blockchain because the unit tests change block timestamp.

   - To deploy on Rinkeby:
 `npm run deploy-rinkeby`

 ------------